Armor

 The most sophisticated underwater protection systems had multiple layers of liquid and void spaces, whose transverse bulkheads were staggered to prevent stresses from being transmitted directly to the holding bulkhead.
 The longitudinal bulkheads were designed with enough clearance to deform and rupture without contacting the holding bulkhead.
 Venting plates allowed the hot gases resulting from the explosion to vent into the air or into noncritical areas of the ship.
 The protection system thus could not prevent rupture of the shell, but it could limit flooding by preserving the holding bulkhead, which was sufficient to keep the ship in the fight.
 Everything outside the holding bulkhead was sacrificial, being designed to absorb the energy of the underwater explosion before it could penetrate the holding bulkhead.

-Older warships whose original design lacked adequate underwater protection were sometimes retrofitted with torpedo blisters, which were underwater protection systems attached to the outside of lower armor belt and hull of the ship.
+Older warships whose original design lacked adequate underwater protection were sometimes retrofitted with torpedo blisters, which were underwater protection systems attached to the outside of the lower armor belt and hull of the ship.
 These blisters also improved stability by adding significant void space to the beams of the ship.
+However, because they increased the beam of the ship, they also reduced its speed.

 Tank Armor